snakamura/log/2025/6/existential_universal1.md

 fromSomeF (MkSomeF l) = length l
 ```

-As you can see, this works no matter what `a` is because the type of `length` is `forall a. [a] -> Int`, which means it works with any `a`.
+As you see, this works no matter what `a` is because the type of `length` is `forall a. [a] -> Int`, which means it works with any `a`.
 You can say that `fromSomeF` and `length` are isomorphic.
 Let's define two functions converting them back and forth.

 ```
 forward :: (SomeF f -> a) -> (forall x. f x -> a)